Area: New Zealand

 I love the challenge of finding the quickest route to the core problem.
 Getting the player back up to full speed as soon as possible.
 Being a player I know how frustrating it is to go through a prolonged period of poor form, so my job is to cut that to a minimum and get the players back to his/her winning ways playing the best snooker they can play.

-World Snooker Coach happened in May 2012 and I look forward to many years of helping players perform at their best level.
+I qualified as a WPBSA Snooker Coach in May 2012 and I look forward to many years of helping players perform at their best level.